Third woman accuses San Diego mayor of unwanted advances

 A Filner spokeswoman did not return calls seeking comment.
 The former 10-term congressman, who was elected mayor of California's second-largest city last year, has faced mounting pressure to resign despite his vows to stay in office.

-Jack Brandais, spokesman for the San Diego Unified School District, confirmed that Rose works for the district as a psychologist but said he could not arrange an interview with Rose.
-There was no response to an email sent to Rose's charity, America's Angel Campaign, on Wednesday seeking comment.
+Jack Brandais, spokesman for the San Diego Unified School District, confirmed Rose works for the district as a psychologist but said he could not arrange an interview with Rose.
+There was no immediate response to an email sent to Rose's charity, America's Angel Campaign, seeking comment.

 On Tuesday, KPBS aired an interview with former Filner aide Laura Fink, who said that he patted her on the behind at a public event in 2005 when she was employed by the then-congressman.